Manifold Approximation by Moving Least-Squares Projection (MMLS): Theoretical analysis of the approximation

 Prior to asserting the theorems which deal with approximation order and smoothness, we wish to remind the reader that the approximating manifold is defined as

 where $P_{{m}}(x)$ is the ${m}^{th}$ degree moving least-squares projection described in equations \eqref{eq:Step1Minimization}-\eqref{eq:Step2}.
-The following discussion will result in proving that $\mathcal{S}$ is indeed a $d$-dimensional manifold, which is $C^\infty$ smooth and approximates the sampled manifold $\MM$.
-We prove that $\mathcal{S}$ is a $d$-dimensional manifold by showing that $P_{{m}}:\MM\rightarrow\mathcal{S}$ is diffeomorphism.
+The following discussion will result in proving that $\tilde \MM$ is indeed a $d$-dimensional manifold, which is $C^\infty$ smooth and approximates the sampled manifold $\MM$.
+We prove that $\tilde \MM$ is a $d$-dimensional manifold by showing that $P_{{m}}:\MM\rightarrow\tilde \MM$ is diffeomorphic \textit{almost everywhere} (i.e., Lebesgue measure zero set).

-\begin{Lemma} Let $\theta(x)$ be a compactly supported weight function with a support of $O(h)$, where $h$ is the fill distance.
-Let $\lbrace r_i \rbrace_{i=1}^{I}$ be noisy samples of a boundaryless $d$-dimensional manifold $\MM$, let the data points be distributed such that the minimization problem is well conditioned locally and the fill distance $h$ is small enough.
-Let $r\in U$ and $\MM\subset U$, where $U$ is the uniqueness domain of Assumption \ref{eq:uniqueAssume}, and let $H^\ast, q^\ast$ be the minimizers of equation \eqref{eq:Step1Minimization}.
-Then, $q^\ast:\MM\rightarrow \RR^n$ is injective. \end{Lemma}